Images rare, beautiful film defying logic (1972)

-Content written by Tony Macklin.
-Originally published on May 7, 1973 in The Journal Herald.
+Content by Tony Macklin.
+Originally published on May 7, 1973 @ The Journal Herald.

 It is a rare film that can entice me to surrender my logic, but Images does just that.
 It is pretentious, contrived, and melodramatic.
 Why then does it cause this generally suspicious viewer to plunge into its chilling pools?